-Median Farm Household Income Expected To Be Largely Unchanged in 2013 and 2014
+Slight Decline Is Forecast for Median Farm Household Income in 2014

 Differences between 2012 estimates and estimates from prior years reflect improved sample coverage (particularly among very small farms) and changes in survey methodology and implementation associated with the 2012 Agricultural Resource Management Survey, in addition to changes in the economic situation of farm households.
 One such change in survey methodology is the use of an expanded range of value codes to solicit off-farm income information, allowing farm households to report much higher incomes.
 These survey design changes make comparisons between farm household statistics calculated using 2012 survey data with those from earlier surveys difficult to interpret.
 More information is available in the Background section of the Farm Household Wealth and Characteristics data product.